This is the first post in my "Getting to Zero" series on paying off student loans.

 If you're feeling hopeless and crushed by debt, this post is for you.

 I've been there.
 A few years ago, I had $250,000 in student loan debt.

 You are not alone.
 Currently 3.2 million borrowers owe six figures in student loans.
 AND, nearly 1 million borrowers owe more than $200,000! (see official US Student Loan Portfolio for latest stats)

-There are very few occupations that pay enough to even cover the interest on loans of this size.
-And thanks to income based repayment plans, it's possible for these loans to grow rapidly even as borrowers make timely payments.
+Very few occupations pay enough for you to even cover the interest on loans of this size.
+And thanks to income based repayment plans, it's likely that these loans will keep growing even as borrowers make timely payments.